wahleeee/cyber-portfolio/pihole-files/README.md

 # Pi-hole Network DNS Sinkhole — LAB-03

-> Network-wide ad, tracker, and malware-domain blocking built in an unprivileged LXC container on Proxmox VE.

 **Status:** Complete · **Platform:** Proxmox VE · Pi-hole · Ubuntu 22.04 LXC

 A network-wide DNS sinkhole.
 Pi-hole becomes the DNS authority for the whole LAN — every device is pointed at it, and it decides per query whether a domain is allowed to resolve or gets dropped into a sinkhole.
 Ads and trackers are removed across every device with no client-side software, known malware/phishing domains are refused, and every DNS request the network makes becomes visible in one dashboard.